 First, you should always scrape back and clean the grates after each use.
 It’s easier to do this when the barbecue’s still a bit warm.
-Z Grills make a Grill Rack Scrape and Grab Tool.
-Or, there’s a cheaper top-rated grill scraper on Amazon.
+This all natural wood scraper is out favorite way to do this.
+But, check out our guide to safe grill cleaning options.

 Z Grills recommend lining the grease tray with aluminum foil to make clean up easier.
 We did this and it works really well.
 Depending on what you cook, except to change it every 3 or 4 cooks.

 At the same time, whip out the grease tray and baffle plate to access the firepot.
 Then, vacuum out any ash from the bottom of the cooking chamber and the firepot.
 You might have something you can use to do this already.
 Otherwise, we like this one.

 Other than that, you can give the rest of the smoker a wipe down every now and then.
 But, that’s all you really should need to do to keep it working well.

 Watch the Z Grills video below for more details.